theochem/roberto/README.rst

 With a relatively simple configuration file (``.roberto.yaml``), the command ``rob`` will take the following steps:

-1. Install miniconda (and a MacOSX SDK on OSX).
+1. Optionally install miniconda (and a MacOSX SDK on OSX).
-2. Make a conda environment for development and testing
+2. Make a conda or venv environment for development and testing
 3. Install dependencies (for the package being developed and for all development tools).
 4. Build the software in-place, i.e. without installing it.